Jeevika-05/Cybersecurity-intern-TASK-1/README.md

 ## 📁 Contents

-- `scan_results/` – Nmap scan outputs (self-scan, network scan, UDP scan)
-- `screenshots/` – Terminal and Wireshark screenshots
+- `screenshots/` – Terminal and Wireshark screenshots of nmap scan
 - `udp_server.py` – Python script simulating a UDP service on port 9999
 - `README.md` – Summary of the task and contents